abravalheri/ini2toml/README.rst

   syntax, and things end up moving around a bit.
 * ``ini2toml`` uses `ConfigParser`_ + `tomli-w`_ for implementing the *"lite"* flavour
   and `ConfigUpdater`_ + `tomlkit`_ for implementing the *"full"* flavour.
-  Therefore it inherits the limitations from those libraries (please check the documentations of those libraries for more information).
+  Therefore it inherits the limitations from those libraries (please check their documentation for more information).
   * `ConfigUpdater`_, in particular, will have trouble to parse interpolations and the related escaping sequence (``%%``) (in this respect, it behaves more similarly to ``RawConfigParser`` than ``ConfigParser``).